epagris/flexPTP-TMC41294/README.md

 ### Binary image

-If you don't want to compile the project for yourself, a precompiled binary can be downloaded from here.
-This binary image can be flashed easily using CCS.
+If you don't want to compile the project for yourself, a precompiled binary can be downloaded from Releases.

 ### Serial console